sreejithbnaick/Wikipedia_Article_Of_The_Day/README.md

-# Wikipedia Article Of The Day
+# Wikipedia Featured Article of the day
 Nodejs library for Wikipedia Article of the day

 Requirements: